Nonlinear computations in spiking neural networks through multiplicative synapses: Spike coding networks

 \textit{(a) Linear decoding:} the network representation $\hat{\B x}(t)$ is read out as

 where $\B D \in \RR^{K \times N}$ is the decoding matrix, and $\B r(t) = [r_1(t), \dots, r_N(t)]\tran$ are filtered spike-trains

 where $\lambda$ is the leak time-constant.
-The variable $\B r$ can be seen as a neuron's time-dependent rate, or equivalently the effect of a neuron's spikes on the post-synaptic potential of other neurons.
+The variable $\B r$ can be seen as a neuron's time-dependent rate, or equivalently the effect of a neuron's spikes on the post-synaptic potential of other neurons. \\

 \textit{(b) Efficient spiking:} $\B D_i$ (the $i-$th column vector of the matrix $\B D$) represents the contribution that a spike from neuron $i$ will have on each dimension of the read-out signal; more specifically, a spike at time $t$ will update the current readout as $\hat{\B x}(t) \to \hat{\B x}(t) + \B D_i$.
 Assumption (b) requires that this spike should only occur if it improves the read-out.
 Formally, we require that a spike reduces the $\ell^2$-error between the readout and the signal.
-Thus, neuron $i$ will fire at time $t$ iff
+Thus, neuron $i$ will fire at time $t$ if and only if

 After some algebra (see Methods~\ref{Methods:GeneralDerivation}), and defining the membrane potential of each neuron as $V_i = \B D_i\tran(\hat{\B x} - \B x)$, one finds an underlying dynamical description of the system where each neuron spikes whenever $V_i > T_i$, with $T_i = \B D_i\tran \B D_i / 2$, and membrane potential dynamics